Trump son met with Russian lawyer, promised info helpful to campaign

 Manafort and Kushner did not respond to NBC News' requests for comment, though Kushner's attorney confirmed on Saturday that the meeting did occur.

-Kushner did not initially include the meeting on his national security questionnaire that his lawyer, Jamie Gorelick, said was filed prematurely.
+Kushner did not initially include the meeting on his national security questionnaire, which his lawyer, Jamie Gorelick, said was filed prematurely.

 "Mr. Kushner has submitted additional updates and included, out of an abundance of caution, this meeting with a Russian person, which he briefly attended at the request of his brother-in-law, Donald Trump Jr.," Gorelick said.
 "As Mr. Kushner has consistently stated, he is eager to cooperate and share what he knows."

-The United States intelligence community has concluded that Russia was the mastermind behind a series of hacks and propaganda campaigns in an effort to interfere with the 2016 election.
-NBC News has reported that senior intelligence officials believe — with a “high degree of confidence — that Russian President Vladimir Putin was personally involved.
+The U.S. intelligence community has concluded that Russia was the mastermind behind a series of hacks and propaganda campaigns to interfere with the 2016 election.
+NBC News has reported that senior intelligence officials believe — with a "high degree of confidence — that Russian President Vladimir Putin was personally involved.

 On "Fox News Sunday," White House Chief of Staff Rience Priebus called the meeting a "big nothing-burger."

-Special Counsel Robert Mueller is leading a team of investigators that is looking into whether the Trump campaign coordinated with the Russian government’s campaign.
-The House and Senate intelligence committees are also looking into Russian interference in the 2016 election.
+Special counsel Robert Mueller is leading a team of investigators that is looking into whether the Trump campaign coordinated with the Russian government's campaign.
+The House and Senate intelligence committees are also looking into Russian interference in the election.

 Trump and his campaign have maintained that there was no collusion.

-President Trump and Secretary of State Rex Tillerson met with Russian President Vladimir Putin and Russian Foreign Minister Sergey Lavrov at the 2017 G-20 Hamburg Summit on Friday where they discussed the 2016 election and Russian-linked cyber-attacks.
+The president and Secretary of State Rex Tillerson met with Putin and Russian Foreign Minister Sergey Lavrov at the G-20 summit in Hamburg, Germany, on Friday, discussing the election and Russian-linked cyber-attacks.

-Lavrov told reporters after the bilateral meeting that Trump had accepted Russia’s denial of interfering in the 2016 election, which would differ from the consensus reached in the U.S. intelligence community.
+Lavrov told reporters after the bilateral meeting that Trump had accepted Russia's denial of interference in the election, which would differ from the consensus reached in the U.S. intelligence community.

 Related: Feds Suspect Russians Behind Cyber-Attacks on Power Plants

-On Air Force One later that night, senior White House officials did nothing to push back on the allegation when asked about Lavrov’s claims.
-Instead, National Security Advisor H.R.
+On Air Force One later that night, senior White House officials did nothing to push back on the allegation when asked about Lavrov's claims.
+Instead, national security adviser H.R.
 McMaster and Treasury Secretary Steve Mnuchin praised Trump for opening a dialogue with Russia.

 "I think it's very important that President Trump had a very substantive dialogue with his counterpart on this," Mnuchin told reporters.
 "And it is very clear that there are many issues we need to open a dialogue on.
 And I think President Trump handled it brilliantly."